SolidStateLEDLighting/indication_ws2812_5.2/src/indication/docs/ind_flowcharts.md

 *Work is in progress on this flowchart...*
 ![Indication Flowchart Run](./drawings/ind_flowchart_run.svg)

 To reduce complexity in the main Run flowchart, this function has been display separately.
-*Work is in progress on this flowchart...*
 ![Indication Flowchart setAndClearColors](./drawings/ind_flowchart_setAndClearColors.svg)
 ___